Starting a Dialog on Positive Organizational Culture and How to Achieve It

-The Center’s undergraduate courses introduce students to the Center for Positive Organizations and it’s research on Positive Organizational Scholarship.
-Students receive a hands-on experience through a unique combination of academic coursework, action based learning, engagement with the Center’s broad community of scholars and practitioners, and participation in related events in the University and wider community.
+The Center’s undergraduate courses introduce students to the Center for Positive Organizations and its research on Positive Organizational Scholarship.
+The courses offer students a hands-on experience with POS through a unique combination of academic coursework, action-based learning, engagement with the Center’s broad community of scholars and practitioners, and participation in related University and community events.

 The following Center for Positive Organizations courses are offered in the Management and Organizations area at the Michigan Ross School of Business: